BRADsoftware/BRAD_v1/README.md

 # BRAD_v01
-BRAD software: initial version BRAD_v01 made by Anna Pidnebesna.
+BRAD software: initial version BRAD_v01 is made by Anna Pidnebesna.
 E-mail for correspondence: BrainActivityDetection@gmail.com

 BRAD_v01.zip contains the software, the needed functions, and two examples of datasets.
 Additionally, movie and corresponding collection of frames can be found at https://drive.google.com/open?id=0B2CiVrJGt1D5UV9BWk5NOVMwdWc